Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/OpaqueUniqueIdentifiers.md

 </manufacturers>
 ```

+**Note**: The URL may be temporary, and contain sufficient entropy to avoid guessing.
+The URL may
+also be signed, to ensure the integrity of the URL.
+For this reason, the URL should not be used for
+any other purpose than downloading the registry, and it should only be used to download the registry
+once.
+The URL should also not be published.
+The next time the registry is needed, a new URL should be
+requested from the trust anchor.

-**Note**: The registry is public and can be downloaded by anyone.
-To avoid bottle-necks and single points of failure, the registry should be
+**Note 2**: To avoid bottle-necks and single points of failure, the registry should be distributed by
-distributed by alternative means, such as via parent brokers to chile brokers, as described in the chapter on [Software Updates](/SoftwareUpdates.md).
+alternative means, such as via parent brokers to child brokers, as described in the chapter on
-A broker detecting a new Manufacturer ID (or an unknown Manufacturer ID) can choose to download the registry and make it available to its
+[Software Updates](/SoftwareUpdates.md).
+A broker detecting a new Manufacturer ID (or an unknown
+Manufacturer ID) can choose to download the registry and make it available to its child brokers
+by publishing it as a software package.
+This way, child brokers will not need to download the registry
+from the trust anchor, but can download it directly from its immediate parent broker.
+A root broker,
-child brokers.
-A root broker, or the trust anchor itself, can also regularly download or publish its registry to its children, for instance, once a
+or the trust anchor itself, can also regularly download or publish its registry to its children, for
-month, to make sure the registry id disseminated to all brokers in the network, without placing undue load on single components.
+instance, once a month, to make sure the registry is disseminated to all brokers in the network,
+without placing undue load on single components.

 Manufacturer ID via Thing Registry
 -------------------------------------